giomatfois62/rofi-desktop/README.md

 - Session Menu (uses loginctl and optional custom lock command)
   - Lock Screen, Log Out, Suspend, Reboot, Shutdown, Hibernate

-All the scripts can be run on their own, perhaps binded to a keyboard shortcut, and are easy to inspect and modify.
+## Dependencies
 The only mandatory dependency is rofi, but it's easy to convert most of the scripts to use fzf instead.
-Optional dependencies for some of the tools are: jq mpv rofi-blocks rofi-calc ffmpeg pactl fd htop inxi
+Optional dependencies for some of the tools are:
+- jq
+- mpv
+- rofi-blocks
+- rofi-calc
+- ffmpeg
+- pactl
+- fd
+- htop
+- inxi

 ## Credits
 Some of the scripts in rofi-desktop where adapted from the work of the following people: